locaccm/calendarManagement/README.md

 ## ⚙️ Configuration

-The application uses different environment files depending on the execution mode:
+The application uses a single `.env` file for all environments.
+The environment mode is controlled by the `NODE_ENV` variable:

-- `.env` - Production environment (used with `npm start`)
-- `.env.development` - Development environment (used with `npm run dev`)

-Create these files at the root of the project and configure the following:
+Create a `.env` file at the root of the project and configure the following:

 ```env
 # Database configuration